-There are several reasons why you could need a tooth extraction.
+There are several reasons why you could need tooth extractions

 Frequently Asked Questions